-In the pledge treatment, subjects received 100 tokens in the first period with no further endowment distributions.
+In the pledge treatment, subjects were endowed with all 100 tokens in the first period, receiving no other endowments for the rest of the periods, similar to the full endowment treatment.
 At the beginning of each period, subjects allocated tokens between the group account and the private account.
 Any tokens allocated to the private account could be reallocated to the group in the following periods.
-Additionally, subjects were given the option at the end of each period to reallocate tokens from the group account to the private account.
+Additionally, subjects were given the option at the end of each period to reallocate tokens from the group account to the private account, the only treatment in which this action was possible.
 Thus, the initial contribution to the group account by subject i represents a pledge, which can later be reneged.
 Since subjects could freely reallocate tokens between the group account and the private account in all rounds, the effective endowment of each subject in period t can be expressed simply as:

-$$w{i,t} = \widehat{W}i$$
+$w{i,t} = \widehat{W}i$

-As such, only the allocation after the last round mattered in the determination of subject earnings, which can be similarly defined according to the total earnings equation derived earlier.
+As such, only the allocation after the last round mattered in the determination of subject earnings, which can be similarly defined according to the total profits equation derived earlier.

 2.5.
-Behavioral hypotheses
+Procedures